 - 1 ½ cups Italian seasoned panko bread crumbs

 - 2 teaspoons Italian seasoning

-- Preheat oven to 425 degrees F. Generously coat a large rimmed baking sheet with non-stick cooking spray.
+- Preheat oven to 450 degrees F. Generously coat a large rimmed baking sheet with nonstick cooking spray.

-- In a low, shallow dish (a pie plate works perfectly) combine bread crumbs, Italian seasoning, pepper, and 1/4 cup Parmesan cheese.
-In a separate shallow dish whisk together the egg and milk.
+- In a low, shallow dish (a pie plate works well) combine bread crumbs, Italian seasoning, pepper, and ¼ cup Parmesan cheese.
+In a separate shallow dish whisk together the egg, milk, and salt.